 What does this mean for WA Veterinary Practices?

-Once implemented, some procedures may only be carried out by those recognised as Advanced Veterinary Nurses – Restricted.
+The classifications impact how veterinary nurses are authorised to perform specific duties, with some procedures only permitted to be carried out by those recognised as Advanced Veterinary Nurses – Restricted.

-This means that getting your nursing team recognised and registered will become essential to ensure compliance and maintain smooth clinical operations.
+This means nursing team members should now be registered to ensure compliance and maintain smooth clinical operations.

 What is an Advanced Veterinary Nurse?

-An Advanced Veterinary Nurse will be a registered veterinary nurse who has completed a higher-level qualification (such as a Diploma or Bachelor degree approved by the VPBWA).
+An Advanced Veterinary Nurse is a registered veterinary nurse who has completed a higher-level qualification (such as a Diploma or Bachelor degree approved by the VPBWA).

 This recognition formally identifies veterinary nurses who possess advanced competence and can safely perform a wider range of clinical duties within veterinary practices.

-What is a Advanced Veterinary Nurse – Restricted?
+What is an Advanced Veterinary Nurse – Restricted?

-The Advanced Veterinary Nurse – Restricted pathway will provide an opportunity for experienced veterinary nurses who do not yet hold a higher qualification to gain recognition for their advanced skills.
+Advanced Veterinary Nurse – Restricted classification provides an opportunity for experienced veterinary nurses who do not yet hold a higher qualification to gain recognition for their advanced skills.

 To qualify, nurses must: